 $ pip install --requirement requirements.txt

-$ python slideshow.py [relative/path/to/dataset]
+$ python videos.py [relative/path/to/dataset]

-$ python [somewhere/only/i/know]/check_solution.py slideshow.sol
+$ python [somewhere/only/i/know]/check_solution.py [relative/path/to/dataset] videos.out

 Your Python code should be well structured and easy to understand.
 It

-to create an optimization model and solve it.
+should use gurobipy to create an optimization model and solve it.
 The

-shorter the time it takes to generate the model, the better.
+The shorter the time it takes to generate the model, the better.

-You will find in the archive data.zip
+You will find within the archive

-, in the folder project
+https://nodet.github.io/gurobipy-course/data.zip, in the folder

-describing the problem to solve: hashcode_2019_qualification_round.pdf
+project, a PDF file describing the problem to solve:

 -